Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Preliminaries and notation

 \begin{notation} \rm We reserve the term \emph{maximize} to refer specifically to the Lorentzian length functional.
 That is, a maximizing curve $\gamma:[a,b]\to M$ is a causal curve that satisfies $\ell_g(\gamma)=d(\gamma(a),\gamma(b))$.
-The term maximal, on the other hand, is reserved for geodesics and refers to a geodesic defined on its maximal existence interval.
-In particular, a maximal causal geodesic is not necessarily maximizing.
 The following result is well-known. \end{notation}